 Every radiator has two valves, one to let the water in and one to let out again.
 Mostly the valves will be as shown below.
 One valve will be operational in that it actually turns the spindle to open or shut the valve.
 This one is called the wheelhead valve.
 The other is generally a white, cone shaped cover which simply pulls off to reveal the spindle underneath.
 This one is called the lockshield.

 A third variety is getting more and more common now and that is the thermostatic valve.
 The principle is the same.
 If the valves are off, no water can come from the pipes, so the first thing to do is isolate the radiator.

-How to Remove a Radiator Using the Radkit Pro System from ABD Tools
+How to Drain a Radiator Before Removal Using the DrainEasy Kit

-The video at the foot of the page will explain how a radiator can be very easily removed, without draining down the central heating system, by using the simple to use DrainEasy kit.
+The video at the foot of the page will explain how a radiator can be very easily drained, without draining down the entire central heating system, by using the simple to use DrainEasy kit.
 This kit allows you to drain down a radiator and avoid spilling the normally dirty brown water all over your carpet.

 Pull off the locksheild head (sometimes there is a little grub screw holding it on) and, using a small adjustable spanner, turn it as far, clockwise, as it will go.
 This will close the valve.
 Now do the same with the wheelhead valve, just by turning the handle clockwise.
 There is no need to remove anything from this one.

 Between each valve and the radiator there is nut.
 This nut is part of the radiator and not the valves.
 The left hand nut will undo by turning the nut toward you, the right hand one will undo by turning it away from you.
 The nuts will stay on the radiators as there is a small lip on the radiator entry point which will hold them on.
 The nut and the lip can be seen in the image.
 Both are on a threaded fitting which screws into the radiator.